tock/libtock-c/doc/compilation.md

   - `KERNEL_HEAP_SIZE`: The minimum grant size for your application.
   - `PACKAGE_NAME`: The name for your application.
 Defaults to current folder.

+### Additional Metadata

+The build system supports additional flags to append metadata to applications and help catch any errors from improperly used apps.

+  - `SUPPORTED_BOARDS`: A comma-separated list of boards the app is intended for.
+If there is no specific list then do not set this variable.

 ### Advanced

 If you want to see a verbose build that prints all the commands as run, simply